 he main objectives of this programme is to monitor and control all egg-laying flocks of Gallus gallus in Malta and Gozo, in accordance to Commission Regulation 2160/2003 for Zoonotic Salmonella spp.
 Flocks found infected with Salmonella typhimurium and Salmonella enteritidis will be put under restriction until eradicated and their products heat-treated or destroyed to achieve a reduction in the prevalence of these serotypes in the national flock, as indicated in Commission Regulation 517/2011.
-The prevalence of Salmonella enteritidis and Salmonella typhimurium in 2011 was of 9% is 13.22%.
+The prevalence of Salmonella enteritidis and Salmonella typhimurium in 2012 was of 6.1%.